oh-my-github/oh-my-github/README.md

 You can publish your `oh-my-github.json` using [Github gh-pages](https://pages.github.com/) with [viewers](https://www.npmjs.com/search?q=oh-my-github%2Cviewer) like the [demo](https://1ambda.github.io/oh-my-github)

 - [Create a new repository](https://github.com/new) to be published.
 The repository name must be **oh-my-github** (e.g. *1ambda/oh-my-github* )
-- You can create your own viewers (In this tutorial, we will use [Default Viewer](https://github.com/oh-my-github/viewer))
+- You can create your own viewers (In this tutorial, we will use the [default viewer](https://github.com/oh-my-github/viewer))

 ```
 $ git clone git@github.com:oh-my-github/viewer.git oh-my-github
 $ cd oh-my-github

-$ rm -rf .git
+$ git remote remove origin
+$ git remote add upstream git@github.com:oh-my-github/viewer.git
 ```

 ### 4. Publish to gh-pages